 Teens participating in the Weinland Park Story Book project Photo: Jay LaPrete

-The Weinland Park Story Book Project is made possible by lead support from the Cardinal Health Foundation.
+The Weinland Park Story Book Project was made possible by lead support from the Cardinal Health Foundation.

 Additional support provided by The Columbus Foundation.